burlachenkok/exploring-python3/python3-note.md

 > ```
 > It's bad for production, but fine for development.

 Python notebook files extension is `*.ipynb`.
 The notebook contains code snippets and markdown text organized by cells.
-Therefore cells roughly speaking can be of two types: Code and Markdown.
+Therefore cells  can be one of the two types - Code and Markdown.

 ## Python Notebooks: Working in a web-based interface